openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/17_experimental.rst

       class A {
           foo () { ...
              this.bar() // non-static extension function is called with this.
-             A.goo() // static extension function is called with class name reciever ...
+             A.goo() // static extension function is called with class name receiver ...
           }
       }
       function A.bar () { ...
          this.foo() // Method foo() is called
-         A.goo() // Other static extension function is called with class name reciever ...
+         A.goo() // Other static extension function is called with class name receiver ...
       }
       static function A.goo () { ...
-         this.foo() // Compile-time error as instance memebrs are not acessible this.bar() // Compile-time error as instance extension functions are not acessible ...
+         this.foo() // Compile-time error as instance members are not accessible this.bar() // Compile-time error as instance extension functions are not acessible ...
       }
       let a = new A()
       a.foo() // Ordinary class method is called a.bar() // Class instance extension function is called A.goo() // Static extension function is called

-As *extension functions* are dispatched statically, they remain active for all derived classes until the next definition of the *extension function* for the derived class is found.
+*Extension functions* are dispatched statically and remain active for all derived classes until the next definition of the *extension function* for the derived class is found:

+|

 .. code-block:: typescript
    :linenos: